How to prepare a BIM construction scheduling for renovation projects

-When managing a renovation project, it is necessary to accurately plan work activities (even prior to materials ordering) by drafting an efficient construction scheduling.
+When managing a renovation projects, it is necessary to accurately plan work activities by drafting an efficient construction scheduling.

 It is very important to coordinate the timing of the different work interventions on a construction site, so to avoid any possible overlapping between the various work phases and resources and, at the same time, to guarantee their correct consequentiality.

-Construction scheduling, an indispensable planning and coordination tool on every construction site, is basically a project management construction report.
+Construction scheduling, an indispensable planning and coordination document on every construction site, is basically a project management construction report.

 It can be defined as a diagram that graphically represents work activities planning according to a logical sequence, time and costs.
 In addition, it can be supplemented by: